schireson/pytest-mock-resources/docs/source/sqlite.rst

 behave similarly to postgres.

 A caveat to this is that SQLite has no notion of a "search path" like in postgres.
-Therefore, programatic use altering the search path from the default "public" (in postgres), or referencing a "public" table as "public.tablename" would not be supported.
+Therefore, programmatic use altering the search path from the default "public" (in postgres), or referencing a "public" table as "public.tablename" would not be supported.